lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/face_detection_tutorial/step_2/Readme.md

 ```

 Once the image appears, press any key in the output window to exit.
-As the application exits, the "-pc" argument will cause it to output eht performance counts for the face detection model.
+As the application exits, the "-pc" argument will cause it to output the performance counts for the face detection model.
 At the top of the performance output you should see something similar to below.
 Note the “execType” field where it is specifies “jit_sse*” which indicates that the CPU plugin executed the layer.
 You may also notice that there are no “N5cldnn3gpu*” which would indicate execution on the GPU.
 This is because the CPU plugin was able to support all the layers present.

 ```
 subgraph1: Mul1_/Fused_Mul...
 EXECUTED       layerType: ScaleShift         realTime: 328        cpu: 328            execType: jit_sse42